-The abbey is about 20m from the visitor centre, along a paved path.
+Approach to site is about 20m on a paved path.

 Assistance dogs are permitted at all our sites and within roofed areas.